-“It’s A Cavendish Thing” A Community TV Trust Production was premiered at The Hippodrome, Leicester Square 7th July 2016 Cavendish School is a special needs school in Southwark, south London, for 11-16 year olds referred from London’s boroughs.
-It was founded in 2000 by Managing Director Cheryl Stepton, has a school roll of around thirty … Continue reading ““It’s A Cavendish Thing””
+Apart from being premiered in a casino, this project exemplifies all that Community TV Trust has to offer: media training & filmmaking, engaging young people in open-ended creative work, linking Community to Education.
+Cavendish School is a special needs school in Southwark, south London, for 11-16 year olds referred from London’s boroughs.
+It was founded … Continue reading ““It’s A Cavendish Thing””

 “An open-minded, fun and accessible community ‘TV’ service, run as a forum for debate, the supply of information and promotion of local initiatives, talent and needs, has a vital role to play in multi-cultural, multi-faith C21st century Britain.
 Digital/cable TV and new media will be playing their part in urban regeneration and social cohesion.”
 Community … Continue reading “Southwark.TV Report available for download”